The Best Savings Accounts of May 2023

 About the bank

 Citi is the consumer banking division of Citigroup.
-It was founded in New York City in 1812 as the City Bank of New York.
+It was founded in New York City 1812 as the City Bank of New York.

 Key features

-Citi has a strong banking network in the U.S. with branches cropping up in many communities
+Citi has a strong banking network in the U.S., with branches cropping up in many communities.

 Pros

-- $1 minimum balance to earn interest
+- $0 minimum balance to earn interest

 - Easy to transfer between Citi accounts

-- Access to branches and free ATMs
+- Access to branches and accessible ATMs

 - Monthly fee